-- Persons who are represented by an attorney should contact their attorney; - Attorneys or pro se litigants who are scheduled to appear in court before a Judge should contact that Judge's chambers directly;
+- Persons who are represented by an attorney should contact their attorney; - Attorneys or pro se litigants who are scheduled to appear in court before a Judge should contact that Judge's chambers directly; - Employees reporting to work at the courthouse should contact their supervisor; and - Persons having any other business with the Court should contact the Clerk's office at (212) 284-4040.

-&lt;sup>† It should be noted that, pursuant to General Order M-543, the majority of hearings during the pandemic are being conducted remotely.
+It should be noted that, pursuant to General Order M-543, the majority of hearings during the pandemic are being conducted remotely.